waveform80/picamera/docs/install3.rst

     $ sudo apt-get install python3-pip
     $ pip-3.2 install --user picamera

-If you wish to use the classes in the :mod:`picamera.array` then specify the "array" option which will pull in numpy as a dependency (be warned that building numpy takes a *long* time on a Pi)::
+If you wish to use the classes in the :mod:`picamera.array` module then specify the "array" option which will pull in numpy as a dependency (be warned that building numpy takes a *long* time on a Pi)::

     $ pip-3.2 install --user "picamera[array]"